adischik/nexmo-developer/_documentation/en/client-sdk/in-app-voice/overview.md

 ---
 title: Overview
-description: This topic provides an overview of using the Client SDK to build in-app voice applications.
+description: This topic provides an overview of how to build in-app voice applications using the Client SDK.
 navigation_weight: 0
 ---

 # In-App Voice Overview

-Client SDK allows you to add voice capabilities to your web (JavaScript), Android, or iOS application.
-You application would then be able to support a variety of use cases such as click to call a support agent, realtime messaging, and voice chat rooms.
+In-App voice enabled via the Client SDK enables IP based voice communication directly within your web (Javascript), Android, and iOS applications.
+With the Client SDK you can easily embed voice into your contact center, marketplace and B2C applications supporting: app to app calling, click-to-call, conferencing, Voice API features such as Automatic Speech Recognition, Websockets, TTS and more.
+Using the Client SDK also allowes you to easily interconnect In-App voice and In-App messaging.

+### Features Include
-Client SDK In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience.
+Client SDK In-App Voice uses WebRTC and includes all the essentials you need to build a feature-rich voice experience

 * 1:1 or Group Calls
 * Audio Controls – Mute, earmuff
 * DTMF Support

+### Extendability Through the Voice API
-Client SDK In-App Voice integrates with the Vonage Voice API which amplifies the In-App Voice offering through extra functionality such as:
+Client SDK In-App Voice is a part of the Vonage Voice API which amplifies the In-App Voice offering through extra functionality

 * Calls to phones (PSTN)
 * Calls to SIP-enabled devices